-- include appropriate mitigation of adverse impacts on ecological functions associated with the river or stream. - f.
+- e.
+New or redeveloped measures to reduce shoreline erosion, provided that it is demonstrated that the erosion rate exceeds that which would normally occur in a natural condition, that the measures do not interfere with fluvial hydrological and geomorphological processes normally acting in natural conditions, and that the measures include appropriate mitigation of adverse impacts on ecological functions associated with the river or stream. - f.
 Water-dependent installations which by their very nature must be in the floodway. - g.
 Modifications or additions to an existing nonagricultural legal use, provided that channel migration is not further limited and that the modified or expanded development includes appropriate protection of ecological functions. - h.
-Repair and maintenance of existing legally established use and developments, provided that channel migration is not further limited, flood hazards to other uses are not increased, and significant adverse ecological impacts are avoided. - Uses and developments allowed in the floodway under Section 6 (Frequently Flooded Areas) of Appendix B, provided they are otherwise consistent with all provisions of this SMP. - 4.
+Repair and maintenance of existing legally established use and developments, provided that channel migration is not further limited, flood hazards to other uses are not increased, and significant adverse ecological impacts are avoided. - i.
+Uses and developments allowed in the floodway under Section 6 (Frequently Flooded Areas) of Appendix B, provided they are otherwise consistent with all provisions of this SMP. - 4.
 Flood hazard reduction measures shall not result in channelization of normal stream flows, interfere with natural hydraulic processes such as channel migration, or undermine existing structures or downstream banks. - 5.
 New development in shoreline jurisdiction, including the subdivision of land, shall not be permitted if it is reasonably foreseeable that the development or use would require structural flood hazard reduction measures within the channel migration zone or floodway. - 6.
 New public and private structural flood hazard reduction measures: - a.
 Shall not be approved, unless a scientific and engineering analysis demonstrates the following: - i.
 That they are necessary to protect existing development; - ii.
 That nonstructural measures, such as buffers and setbacks, land use controls, wetland restoration, dike removal, use or structure removal or relocation, biotechnical measures, and stormwater management programs are not feasible; - iii.
 That adverse effects upon adjacent properties will not result relative to increased floodwater depths and velocities during the base flood or other more frequent flood occurrences; - iv.
 That the ability of natural drainage ways to adequately drain floodwaters after a flooding event is not impaired; - v.
 That the proposal has been coordinated through the appropriate diking district where applicable, and that potential adverse effects upon other affected diking districts have been documented; and, - vi.
 That adverse impacts on ecological functions and priority species and habitats can be successfully mitigated so as to assure no net loss. - b.
 Shall be consistent with an approved comprehensive flood hazard management plan. - c.
 Shall be placed landward of associated wetlands and designated shoreline buffers, except for actions that increase ecological functions, such as wetland restoration, or when no other alternative location to reduce flood hazard to existing development is feasible as determined by the SMP Administrator. - 7.
 New public structural flood hazard reduction measures, such as levees, shall dedicate and improve public access pathways unless public access improvements would cause unavoidable health or safety hazards to the public, inherent and unavoidable security problems, unacceptable and unmitigable significant adverse ecological impacts, unavoidable conflict with the proposed use, or a cost that is disproportionate and unreasonable to the total long-term cost of the development.